PLAN YOUR SCHOOL VISIT

-Spark students’ imaginations with a guided visit to NOMA.
-Knowledgeable docents engage students in age-appropriate discussions, encouraging creative and critical thinking while addressing a variety of learning styles.
-Tours are interactive and conversational, and are aligned with state and national educational standards for visual arts, language arts and social studies.
-Available Wednesdays, Thursdays, and Fridays at 9:30 and 10:30 a.m..
+Spark creative and critical thinking with a guided tour of NOMA.
+Knowledgeable docents engage small groups in age-appropriate discussions while addressing multiple learning styles.
+Tours are interactive and conversational, and are aligned with state and national educational standards for visual arts, language arts, and social studies.
+Available October 1, 2014 – May 15, 2015.

-Self-guided visits enable you to design and lead your own school visit to NOMA.
-Visual art, language arts, history, science and math can be explored using NOMA’s extensive permanent collection, compelling temporary exhibitions, and outdoor Sculpture Garden.
-Use the free Educator’s Guide to the Collection to find information on selected works of art, maps of the museum, and suggestions for gallery discussions and activities during your visit.
+Design and lead your own tour of NOMA.
+Visual art, language arts, history, science and math can be explored in NOMA’s extensive permanent collection, compelling temporary exhibitions, and outdoor Sculpture Garden.
+Use the free Educator’s Guide to the Collection to find information on selected works of art and suggestions for gallery discussions and activities.
+Available year round.

 3. Make Your Reservation

 School group visits to NOMA are available Tuesday – Friday.
-Guided tours are available Wednesdays, Thursdays, and Fridays at 9:30 a.m. or 10:30 a.m.
-Contact the Department of Interpretation & Audience Engagement at (504) 658-4128 or firstname.lastname@example.org to schedule your guided or self-guided visit.
+Please arrange your visit at least two weeks in advance.
+E-mail firstname.lastname@example.org or call (504) 658-4100 to schedule your visit.
 Please have the following information ready:

 • Group leader’s cell phone number